janantala/beyond-adaptive-web-design/README.md

 ## Adaptive Input methods

+As we have many types of devices with web access we also have to adapt input methods for them.
+It is not just about screen sizes, but many displays also have touch capabilities.

-Web browsers on TVs are actually might better than you might think but the input is terrible so no one uses them.
+Web browsers on TVs are actually really good but the input is terrible so no one uses them.
 Input is much more important to interface design than screen size.
-The input defines what a design needs to do in order to accomplish a task.
-At every form factor we see touch, cursors, and keyboards available for input.
-[Adaptive Input]
+The input defines what a design needs to do in order to accomplish a task [Adaptive Input].

-The current Glass interface is limited to a floating rectangle above your head.
-You don’t have full range of motion and, as a result, no spatial cues or depth in the interface.
+We also have wearable computers.
+The current Google Glass interface is limited to a floating rectangle above head.
+We don’t have full range of motion and, as a result, no spatial cues or depth in the interface.

 There is no one true input for the Web.
-We have to contend with fingers, mice, keyboards, and more.
+We have to contend with fingers, mice, keyboards, voice and more.

 ### Touch